-A striped and spotted female Koel Eudynamys scolopacea inspecting a Ficus drupacea fig tree at Tg Aru beach that is about to fruit, having been attracted by the call of a male Koel.
+A striped and spotted female Koel Eudynamys scolopacea inspecting a Ficus drupacea fig tree at Tg Aru beach that is about to fruit.
+This female Koel has been attracted by the call of a male Koel.
 Male Koels are entirely glossy black.

 The most reliable indicator of a fruiting fig at Tg Aru are the constant calls of a male koel, kuwau, kuwau, kuwau, kuwau.
 These calls can be heard both day and night.
 The black male koel calls endlessly to invite female koels to join him in a fig feast.
-Koels are fig eating specialist cuckoos which parasitize other birds to bring up their young by laying their eggs in the nest of a host bird usually a starling or crow.
+Koels are fig eating specialist cuckoos which parasitize other birds to bring up their young by laying their eggs in the nest of a host bird usually an unfortunate starling or crow.